Ruanrodrigues20/Post-Install-ArchLinux/README.md

-# 🛠️ Post-Install-ArchLinux
+# 🛠️ Post-Install-Linux

-This is a **post-install automation script for Arch Linux-based systems**, designed to streamline the configuration of a fresh installation.
+This is a **post-install automation script for Arch Linux-based and Debian-based systems**, designed to streamline the configuration of a fresh installation.

 ## 📁 Project Structure

 ```
-Post-Install-ArchLinux/
+Post-Install-Linux/
 ├── main.sh               # Main script that sources and runs all modules
 ├── LICENSE.txt           # License file
 ├── wallpapers/           # Directory for wallpapers